Esri/cim-spec/docs/v2/ExternalReferences.md

 |Property | Type | Description |
 |---------|--------|--------|
 |a|[[Point](ExternalReferences.md#point) (end point), [Point](ExternalReferences.md#point) (center point), number(minor), number(clockwise), number(rotation), number(axis), number(ratio)]| <br>Array elements should be in the following order : <ul><li>`End point`</li><li>`Center Point`</li><li>`minor` (0: arc is major, 1: arc is minor - less than 180 degrees)</li><li>`clockwise`(0: counter clockwise, 1: clockwise)</li><li>`rotation`: angle of rotation of major axis in radians with a positive value being counterclockwise</li> <li>`axis`: length of the semi-major axis</li><li>`ratio`: ratio of the minor axis to major axis</li></ul>|

+If rotation, axis, and ratio are not specified with the Elliptic Arc, the object is a special case of Elliptic Arc that is a [Circular Arc](ExternalReferences.md#circulararc).

 ### BézierCurve